 Reduce your stress level.
 Try a massage or cold pack to help with tension headaches.

-If your headache is a migraine, rest in a cool, dark room with no noise, and try using
+If your headache is a migraine, rest in a cool, dark room with no noise.
+Try using

 warm or cold compresses or an ice pack.

-There is good news, however.
-Most women have fewer headaches during pregnancy, especially
+But there is some good news.
+Most people have fewer headaches during pregnancy, especially

 after the first trimester.
 And those with a history of migraines often find there